How to Choose a Provider

 How soon will my power be turned on?

 You can schedule a start date when you sign up for a plan.
 Some energy companies allow you to schedule your plan activation up to 90 days in advance.
-Others offer same-day service.
-If you’re interested in same-day service, give us a call.
+If you need your electricity turned on immediately, some providers offer same-day service within certain time windows.
+If you’re interested in a fast setup, give us a call at the number on your screen.

 What do I do if my power goes out?